sparkflows/sparkflows-docs/docs/agentic-ai-guide/agent-studio.rst

 Two things live here.

-**Add tools** opens the picker: 53 connectors, 37 built-in tools, and the connections already configured in your workspace.
+**Add tools** opens the picker: external connectors, the built-in tools that ship with the platform, and the connections already configured in your workspace.
 Each connector is one node that expands into as many named operations as you tick.

 **Workflows** lets the agent run a saved workflow as a tool - the way to give an agent logic that is easier to express as a pipeline than as a prompt.